DataDog/opentelemetry-examples/apps/kafka-metrics/README.md

 The Collector uses the JMX Receiver and kafka metrics receiver in order to collect kafka metrics.
 This gives access to the "Kafka, Zookeeper and Kafka Consumer Overview" OOTB Dashboard:

-*Note:* Metrics `kafka.request.fetch_follower.time.avg`, `kafka.request.fetch_consumer.time.avg`, and `kafka.request.produce.time.avg` will be missing from the Dashboard until v1.33.0 of [opentelemetry-jmx-metrics](https://github.com/open-telemetry/opentelemetry-java-contrib/releases) is released.
+*Note:* Metrics `kafka.request.fetch_follower.time.avg`, `kafka.request.fetch_consumer.time.avg`, and `kafka.request.produce.time.avg` will be missing until v1.33.0 of [opentelemetry-jmx-metrics](https://github.com/open-telemetry/opentelemetry-java-contrib/releases) is released.

 ## Docker Compose
 Retrieve your API_KEY from datadoghq, and expose your key on the shell: